lookbook-hq/lookbook/docs/src/_user_docs/previews/overview.md

 <% end %>

 <%= render section("Preview classes", id: "preview-classes") do |s| %>

+  <% s.with_block_subheading "Location and naming", id: "location" %>

   <% s.with_block_prose do %>
     Preview classes live in the `test/components/previews` directory by default.